MultiQC/MultiQC/README.md

   report file to make sharing easier
 * Modules and templates now use setuptools entry points, facilitating plugins by other packages.
 Allows niche extensions whilst keeping the core codebase clean.
+* The general stats table now has a sticky header row when scrolling, thanks to some new javascript wizardry...

 #### [v0.2](https://github.com/ewels/MultiQC/releases/tag/v0.2) - 2015-09-18
 * Code restructuring for nearly all modules.
 Common base module